euroscipy/euroscipy_proceedings/papers/helge_eichhorn/eichhorn.rst

 * the position vector (:math:`\vec{r} \in \mathbf{r^3}`),
 * the velocity vector (:math:`\vec{v} \in \mathbf{r^3}`),
-* the corresponding epoch,
+* the corresponding moment in time, the so-called epoch,
 * the reference frame in which the vectors are defined,
 * the central body which also defines the origin of the coordinate system,
 * and additional spacecraft status parameters such as mass.

 While the information could certainly be stored in a single Numpy-array an object-oriented programming (OOP) approach offers advantages.
 Since all necessary data can be encapsulated in the object most orbital characteristics can be calculated by calling niladic or monadic instance methods.
-Keeping the number of parameters within the application programming interface (API) very small, as recommended by Robert C. Martin [RCM08]_, improves usability, e.g. the user is not required to know the calling sequence.
+Keeping the number of parameters within the application programming interface (API) very small, as recommended by Robert C. Martin [RCM08]_, improves usability, e.g. the user is not required to know the order of the function parameters.
 OOP also offers the opportunity to integrate the ``State`` class with the Python object model and the Jupyter notebook to provide rich human-friendly representations.

 State vectors also provide methods for backwards and forwards propagation.